mattvinks/spark-labs/mllib/kmeans/README.md

 Step 3
 ======
-Perform a plot of WSSSE versus K.  Use the "elbow" method to pick what seems to be a good value of k.
+Perform a plot of WSSSE versus K.  (Use excel or whatever application you prefer).
+Use the "elbow" method to pick what seems to be a good value of k.
 Does that match your intuitive sense of what is the best?

 Step 4
 ======